 E2 TREATY INVESTORS.

-The Treaty Investor category, allows foreign companies and smaller individual investors to transfer the investor or a key employee for the investing company to the US to direct the business US provided the following:
+The Treaty Investor category allows foreign companies and smaller individual investors to transfer the investor or a key employee for the investing company to the US to direct the business operations.
+Although the law and the regulations remain unchanged from the past, the manner in which both USCIS and the consulates enforce the regulations has undergone sweeping changes.
+These changes have resulted in the following:

-- The US has an investment treaty with the investor’s country.
-That treaty country list is a long one but does not include any of the BRIC countries (Brazil, Russia, India, or China).
+- To qualify, the investor must be a citizen or national of a country which has an investment treaty with the U.S. That treaty country list is a long one but does not include any of the BRIC countries (Brazil, Russia, India, or China).

-- The amount investment is “substantial.”
-The amount of the investment (the first question we are usually asked) is the most difficult to answer.
-We rarely accept investments of less than $100,000 and even that may not be enough.
+- The amount of the investment must be “substantial.”
+Although the regulations do not provide for a specific minimum amount, we rarely accept investments of less than $100,000 and even that may not be enough.
 Ultimately it depends on the nature of the business and the amount of funds that will be required to make the business viable.
-(An investment is in a convenience store will be less than an investment in a manufacturing plant.)
+(An investment in a convenience store will be less than an investment in a manufacturing plant.)

 - The investment cannot be “marginal.”
 This means it “cannot be solely to earn a living for the investor and his family.”

-- The investment funds must be your personal funds and can be obtained by any legal means including your income, a gift, inheritance, the sale of property or a personally secured loan.
+- The investment funds must be the investor’s personal funds and can be obtained by any legal means including income, a gift, inheritance, the sale of property or a personally secured loan.
 If the investor is a business, the funds must be the funds of the business and the business must have the nationality of a treaty investor company.

 - The investment does not have to be cash.
 An investment of manufactured goods, for example, is acceptable.

-- As the investor, you (or your foreign company) must own a controlling interest in the US business which generally means owning 51% of the corporate stock or partnership interest.
+- The investor must own a controlling interest in the US business which generally means owning 51% of the corporate stock or partnership interest.